bcgov/ppr-deprecated/docs/developer.md

 1. Visit https://github.com/bcgov/ppr
 1. Click the _Fork_ button (top right)

-## 2. Clone Fork to your Workstation
+## 2. Clone the Fork to your Workstation

 In VS Code, go to _View > Command Palette_, enter _Git: Clone_.
 Enter the URL of your clone (`https://github.com/[username]/ppr`).
 Give a location for your local copy (such as `C:\Users\[username]\VSCode`).

 In VS Code, go to _View > Command Palette_, enter _Git: Add Remote_.
 For the _Remote name_ enter `upstream` and for the _Remote URL_ enter `https://github.com/bcgov/ppr`.

-The next step unfortunately must be done manually.
-Go to _Terminal > New Terminal_ and run:
+The next step needs to be done on the command line.
+In VS Code go to _Terminal > New Terminal_ and run:

 ```sh
 $ git remote set-url --push upstream no_push